eigenmiao/Rickrack/README.md

 * The localization (l10n) and internationalization (i18n) of Rickrack is based on [Google Translate](https://translate.google.cn/) and [Microsoft Translator](https://cn.bing.com/translator), deployed on [POEditor](https://poeditor.com/join/project?hash=kBeQjfxCES).
 * The code repository is deposited on [Github](https://github.com/eigenmiao/Rickrack) and [Gitee](https://gitee.com/eigenmiao/Rickrack).
 * The cover image is taken from [Pixabay, created by martynaszulist](https://pixabay.com/zh/photos/pattern-the-palette-web-1508277/) and published under [Pixabay License](https://pixabay.com/zh/service/terms/).
+* Some of the images used in the demonstration come from Ghibli, and [Ghibli licenses these images to be used freely within the scope of common sense.](https://www.ghibli.jp/info/013409/).
+* In the demo animations, the interface display uses the [LXGWWenKai (SIL Open Font License)](https://lxgw.github.io/2021/01/28/Klee-Simpchin/) font.

 <div align="right"><a href="#rickrack">:arrow_up: Back to Top :arrow_up:</a> <a href="#table-of-content">:arrow_up: Back to TOC  :arrow_up:</a></div>